Sad Nipple Syndrome Is Under-Discussed But Very Real

 D-MER has nothing to do with the nipples being touched, Lincoln said.
 "It is linked to actual milk let-down, which doesn't require nipple stimulation to happen," she said.
 The cause of D-MER is thought to be the drop in dopamine that accompanies breast milk let-down.

-Sad nipple syndrome, on the other hand, is defined as feelings of dysphoria that occur during sexual nipple play, but the cause of this dysphoria is unknown.
+Sad nipple syndrome, on the other hand, is defined as feelings of dysphoria, or feeling unhappy or uneasy, that occur during sexual nipple play.
+The cause of this dysphoria is unknown.
 Lincoln speculated the two conditions may share a similar physiological process.

 Sad nipple syndrome is poorly understood, but there are various theories about the cause, Krishna said.